 If you live in a re-gazetted SDA and have a residential statement, your rights remain protected under the Disability Act 2006.

-If you live in a home that has been re-gazetted and have a residential statement, the statement remains valid.
-Your residential rights are protected under the Disability Act 2006.
+If you live in a home that has been re-gazetted and have a residential statement, it remains valid after 1 January 2020.
+Your rights continue to be protected under the Disability Act.

 If your SDA has not been re-gazetted, you and your provider must start a new residential agreement.

 You can ask your provider to tell you if your SDA has been re-gazetted.

 There are three different types of rental agreements for SDA.
 You and your SDA provider must:

 - one for the SDA residency agreement, and

 - one for the Residential rental agreements (short-term and long-term).

 The information statement explains what is in the agreement.
 It also explains your rights and what you have to do during the residency.
 Your SDA provider must give you the information statement at least seven days before you enter into the agreement.
 They must also explain the information statement to you.